 When I work in a studio, I've created things that I never would have created on-site.
 The site is where I make sketches, and then I can execute more developed work when I'm home, on my computer, and it's warm.
 Or if I have a show to get ready for, I'll manage to find a space that's more usable to create the objects for the show that reference the displaced site.
 For example, I made a work out of hanging slabs, that felt to me like I would've never been able to make those at the site but they were directly related to it and informed by it.
 This process feels more creative to me than just working on site.
 Where you're like, “Okay, I'm photographing today, I'm figuring out how to get power today, I'm figuring out how to get the pump in the river to create this reflecting pool.”
 It's like it makes me more of a laborer than an artist.

 These ways of working make you more of a laborer than an artist when you're on “site” or in general?

 Yeah, maybe both.
 Granted I'm making things that are not functional in the sense that I'm not preparing bricks so the building can function again.
 There's some imagery of me digging to make a mini reflecting pool at this site while a construction crew is blacktopping the rest of the site, and I loved that.
-I felt like that would be so great, in an ideal world, if every construction site has an artist that explores the site as it's changing.
+It would be so great, in an ideal world, if every construction site had an artist that explored the site as it's changing.
 And all the guys, the managers are like, “Oh, who's the artist on this project?”
 That was actually the dynamic at this space in Brooklyn.
 I was very close with the environmental remediation crew, they were really interested and amused, but also felt like, “Oh, this guy is allowed to photograph what we're doing?”